Hexane-2,5-dione

 2,5-Hexanedione (Acetonylacetone) is an aliphatic diketone.
 It is a colorless liquid.
 In humans, it is a toxic metabolite of hexane and of 2-hexanone.

 Symptoms of poisoning

 The chronic toxicity of hexane is attributed to hexane-2,5-dione.
 The symptoms are tingling and cramps in the arms and legs, followed by general muscular weakness.
 In severe cases, atrophy of the skeletal muscles is observed, along with a loss of coordination and vision problems.

 Similar symptoms are observed in animal models.
 They are associated with a degeneration of the peripheral nervous system (and eventually the central nervous system), starting with the distal portions of the longer and wider nerve axons.

 Mechanism of action

-It appears that the neurotoxicity of 2,5-hexanedione resides in its γ-diketone structure since 2,3-, 2,4-hexanedione and 2,6-heptanedione are not neurotoxic, whereas 2,5-heptanedione and 3,6-octanedione and other γ-diketones are.

 2,5-Hexanedione reacts with lysine residues in axonal proteins by Schiff base formation followed by cyclization to give pyrroles.
 Oxidation of the pyrrole residues then causes cross-linking and denaturation of proteins, which perturbs axonal transport and function and causes damage to nerve cells.